addshore/mediawiki-docker-dev/README.md

 docker run -it --rm -v %HOMEDRIVE%%HOMEPATH%\.composer:/tmp -v %CD%:/app docker.io/composer install
 ```

-#### 5) Create a basic LocalSettings.php
+#### 3) Create a basic LocalSettings.php

-A `.docker/LocalSettings.php` file exists within the containers running Mediawiki.
+A `.docker/LocalSettings.php` file exists within the containers running MediaWiki.
 Your `LocalSettings.php` file must load it.

 Make a `LocalSettings.php` in the root of the MediaWiki repo containing the following: